1. Home

 Leak detectors are usually easy to install and connect to your home via Bluetooth and/or Wi-Fi.
 However, some leak detectors need to be connected directly into your water pipes to allow them to shut off the water, which may require the services of a plumber or other specialist.

-When the device comes in contact with water, an audible alarm will usually sound, and you will receive a push alert and/or email on your connected device.
-Keep in mind that you need to verify compatibility, because some may not work with third-party systems like Google Assistant, Amazon Alexa, or Apple Siri.
+When the device comes in contact with water, an alarm will usually sound, and you will receive a push alert and/or email on your connected device.
+Keep in mind you need to verify compatibility with third-party systems like Google Assistant, Amazon Alexa, or Apple Siri.

 See how much you can save with home energy changes